 How much to take

-Ritalin LA is available in long-acting capsules containing 10 mg, 20 mg, 30 mg or 40 mg of methylphenidate hydrochloride as the active ingredient.
+Ritalin LA is available in long-acting capsules containing 10 mg, 20 mg, 30 mg, 40 mg or 60 mg of methylphenidate hydrochloride as the active ingredient.

 Your doctor will usually start with a low dose and, if necessary, increase it gradually at weekly intervals up to 20 mg to 40 mg each day.